ludvikkemp/pythonverk5/README.md

 There is so much info on each game that the possibilities for making all kinds of stats are almost endless.
 A list og explaination for a few of them can be found later in this document.
 We decided to include a list of referees sorted by how strict they are.
 Firstly on red card, then on yellow card and finally on how many fouls they gave.
 No real reason for that exactly except to furfill our own curiousity :)

+There is no data on referee stats for seasons 1993-1999 so the table is empty.

 ## Notes for Football Data